JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 it had treated him, was not to let his country have the honour of educating his son.
-“How can I trust my native institutions,” was the form in which he put it, “after the way in which my native institutions have behaved to ME?”
+“How can I trust my native institutions,” was the form in which he put it, “after the way in which my native institutions have behaved to _Me_?”
 Add to this, that Mr. Blake disliked all boys, his own included, and you will admit that it could only end in one way.
-Master Franklin was taken from us in England, and was sent to institutions which his father COULD trust, in that superior country, Germany; Mr. Blake himself, you will observe, remaining snug in England, to improve his fellow-countrymen in the Parliament House, and to publish a statement on the subject of the Duke in possession, which has remained
+Master Franklin was taken from us in England, and was sent to institutions which his father _Could_ trust, in that superior country, Germany; Mr. Blake himself, you will observe, remaining snug in England, to improve his fellow-countrymen in the Parliament House, and to publish a statement on the subject of the Duke in possession, which has remained